diepfote/cheatsheets/ssh/ssh-escape-sequences.md

  ~&   - background ssh (when waiting for connections to terminate) ~?   - this message
- ~~   - send the escape character by typing it twice (Note that escapes are only recognized immediately after newline.)
+ ~~   - send the escape character by typing it twice
 ```